 III.
-THE PDE-BASED POLICY ITERATION ALGORITHM
+PDE-BASED PI ALGORITHM

-In this section, we reformulate the system dynamics, state our assumptions, and present a global linear convergence result of the standard policy iteration algorithm.
+In this section, we reformulate the system dynamics, state our assumptions, and present a global linear convergence result of the standard PI algorithm.
 At last, we highlight two key issues with this PDE-based algorithm.

-A. Problem reformulation and assumptions
+A. Problem Reformulation and Assumptions

-In this paper, we consider a slightly different system description other than the general form Eq.
-(1).
-Specifically, we require the drift coefficient can be decomposed in a way such that the control-dependent term is explicitly coupled with the diffusion coefficient: $\forall (t, x, a) \in [0, T] \times \mathbb{R}^n \times A$,
+In this article, we consider a slightly different system description other than the general form (1).
+Specifically, we require the drift coefficient can be decomposed in a way such that the control-dependent term is explicitly coupled with the diffusion coefficient: $\forall (t, x, a) \in [0, T] \times \mathbb{R}^n \times A$